3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

 \subsection{$F_{\mathrm{TIR}}$ and $F_{\mathrm{7.7}}$}

-The total integrated IR luminosity, $L_{\mathrm{IR}}$, measures the bolometric output of dust and is obtained by integrating over the IR spectrum \citep{SandersMirabel1996}.
-Previous studies have frequently used 24$\mu$m flux as a proxy for estimating $L_{\mathrm{IR}}$ \citep[e.g.,][]{Wuyts2008,Whitaker2012,Whitaker2014}.
-The Spitzer/MIPS 24$\mu$m band captures emission from the prominent 7.7$\mu$m polycyclic aromatic hydrocarbon (PAH) feature at redshifts of $\sim$1-3 \citep{Rieke2004}.
-With appropriate SED templates, this feature can be used to estimate FIR emission through established conversions between PAH strength and total dust mass, making it a practical tracer of dust-obscured luminosity during cosmic noon, and, by extension, the obscured SFR \citep{Calzetti2007, Kennicutt2009, KennicuttEvans2012, Rujopakarn2013}.

-In our analysis, the {\fontfamily{qcr}\selectfont Prospector} fitting code adopts the dust emission models of \citet{DraineLi2007} to define the IR SED.
-By contrast, MIR-only conversions to $L_{\mathrm{IR}}$ typically rely on a single log-averaged IR template from \citet{DaleHelou2002} \citep[e.g.,][]{Whitaker2014}.
+The total integrated IR luminosity, $L_{\mathrm{IR}}$, measures the bolometric output of dust and has frequently been estimated from 24$\mu$m flux using MIR-IR conversion templates \citep[e.g.,][]{Wuyts2008,Whitaker2012,Whitaker2014}.
+At $z\sim1-3$, the Spitzer/MIPS 24$\mu$m band captures the rest-frame 7.7$\mu$m PAH feature \citep{Rieke2004}, which serves as a practical proxy for dust-obscured SFR via established PAH-to-dust-mass conversions \citep{Kennicutt2009, KennicuttEvans2012}.
+In our analysis, {\fontfamily{qcr}\selectfont Prospector} adopts the \citet{DraineLi2007} dust emission models to define the IR SED, whereas MIR-only conversions to $L_{\mathrm{IR}}$ typically rely on a single log-averaged template from \citet{DaleHelou2002} \citep[e.g.,][]{Whitaker2014}.
 To reduce template-dependent effects when analyzing the same underlying data set, \citet{Leja2022} fixed the \citet{DraineLi2007} templates to reproduce the $L_{\mathrm{8}}$ to $L_{\mathrm{IR}}$ color of the \citet{DaleHelou2002} templates, whereas we relax this constraint when incorporating FIR data.

-While 24$\mu$m photometry has long been used as a proxy for estimating $L_{\mathrm{IR}}$, recent studies have begun to probe the robustness of this approach with higher-fidelity data.
-Studies of the relationship between the total IR luminosity to MIR luminosity have found that the ratio $L_{\mathrm{IR}}$/$L_{\mathrm{8}}$ remains approximately constant up to \textit{z} $\approx$ 2.5 \citep{Elbaz2011, Reddy2012}.
-More recently, however, \citet{Shivaei2024} used the Mid-Infrared Instrument \citep[MIRI;][]{Rieke2015, Wright2023} on the James Webb Space Telescope \citep[JWST;][]{Gardner2023}, \citet{Shivaei2024} to show that the strength of the 7.7$\mu$m PAH feature is strongly correlated with stellar mass.
-To place our analysis in the context of this high-quality JWST study, we calculate integrated IR and 7.7$\mu$m fluxes for direct comparison with \citet{Shivaei2024}.
+While the $L_{\mathrm{IR}}$/$L_{\mathrm{8}}$ ratio was found to remain approximately constant up to \textit{z} $\approx$ 2.5 \citep{Elbaz2011, Reddy2012}, \citet{Shivaei2024} recently used JWST/MIRI \citep{Rieke2015, Wright2023, Gardner2023} to show that the 7.7$\mu$m PAH strength correlates strongly with stellar mass.
+Although our $L_{\mathrm{IR}}$ and $L_{\mathrm{8}}$ quantities are derived from SED fits and are therefore model-dependent, they provide a direct bridge between our Herschel-constrained results and these JWST/MIRI measurements, motivating the comparison below.

 We derive the total IR power ($F_{\mathrm{TIR}}$) by integrating the best-fit SED over the range 3-110$\mu$m ($\int F_{\lambda} \, d\lambda$).
 The integrated flux of the 7.7$\mu$m PAH feature ($F_{\mathrm{7.7}}$) is calculated following the methodology of \citet{Draine2021}.
 To isolate the PAH emission from the underlying warm dust continuum, we define a `clipped' flux by selecting anchor points on either side of the feature where the PAH emission begins.
 At the edge wavelengths (6.9 and 9.7$\mu$m for the 7.7$\mu$m feature), the flux is set to zero, and a `clip line' ($F_{\lambda}$) is drawn between them.
 The clipped flux for the 7.7$\mu$m feature is then defined as: